Come to the Dark Side.

 The Indonesian chicken breed known as Ayam Cemani takes ‘dark’ into an entirely different realm.
 Their feathers are black.
 Their skin is black.
 Cut open an Ayam Cemani and you’ll find black muscle anchored to black bones.
 Even their organs are black.
 And what do you get for all this unrelenting blackness?
 One of the most beautiful chickens in the world.
 A chicken so spectacular and exotic that it is referred to as the “Lamborghini of poultry.”

 In Asia, Ayam Cemani are renowned as much for the mystical powers of their black meat as they are for their extraordinary ink-black feathers that shimmer with a metallic sheen of beetle green and purple.
 Greenfire Farms was able to locate and legally import pure specimens of this breed despite the current USDA export ban on importing live chickens from Indonesia.
 We have unrelated bloodlines of ayam cemani that should produce healthy and beautiful chicks for many generations.
-Ayam Cemani are friendly birds, and the hens lay about 60 cream-colored eggs their first year.
+Ayam Cemani are friendly birds, and the hens lay about 60 to 100 cream-colored eggs their first year.
 A typical laying cycle lasts for about 20 to 30 eggs, then the hen will stop laying for three to six months.
 The eggs are unusually large in proportion to the size of the hen’s body.